Douglas Bader: Joining the RAF

 No. 23 Squadron had won the Hendon Air Show "pairs" event in 1929 and 1930.
 In 1931 Bader, teamed with Harry Day, successfully defended the squadron's title in the spring that year.
 In late 1931, Bader undertook training for the 1932 Hendon Air Show, hoping to win a second consecutive title.
 Two pilots had been killed attempting aerobatics.
 The pilots were warned not to practise these manoeuvres under 2000 ft and to keep above 500 ft at all times.

 Nevertheless, on 14 December 1931, while visiting Reading Aero Club, Bader attempted some low-flying aerobatics at Woodley Airfield in a Bulldog Mk.
 IIA, K1676, of 23 Squadron, apparently on a dare.
-His aircraft crashed when the tip of the left wing touched the ground.
+His aircraft crashed when the tip of the left wing skimmed the ground.
 Bader was rushed to the Royal Berkshire Hospital, where, in the hands of the prominent surgeon J. Leonard Joyce (1882–1939), parts of both his legs were amputated—one above and one below the knee.
 Bader made the following laconic entry in his logbook after the crash:

 Crashed slow-rolling near ground.
 Bad show.